For over a decade, we’ve led the field in research on digital interventions for tobacco cessation.

 *Including Truth Initiative’s Schroeder Institute®, a leading, trusted voice in tobacco control research

 With our expertise in digital health research, we are frequently asked to contribute to many leading research universities.
-Our current and recent research collaborators include
+Our research collaborators include:

 Featured Research